al3ssandra/picar-ros2/README.md

 docker exec -it CONTAINER_ID bash
 ```

-If your using Visual Studio Code and you have installed the Docker extension, you can right click on the container and select Attatch Visual Studio Code
+If your using Visual Studio Code and you have installed the Docker extension, you can instead right click on the container and select Attatch Visual Studio Code

 ## Usage